adamsilver/fdpb/06-an-inbox.md

 Select boxes are a menu of sorts.
 They present items for selection (like a menu) and they're an attractive option because browsers supply them for free.
 Even though select boxes look like menus and behave a little like them, they *aren't* menus.

 Select boxes are for input.
-That's why (forms that contain) select boxes&mdash;like any other input&mdash;must be accompanied by a submit button (to submit the choice).
+That's why forms that contain select boxes&mdash;like any other input&mdash;must be accompanied by a submit button to submit the choice.
 Not only is this by convention, but it's also in the Web Content Accessibility Guidelines (WCAG)[^4]:

 > Changing the setting of any user interface component does not automatically cause a change of context.